VietCT04/OrderFlow/README.md

 ## Run locally (backend only)

-1. **Prerequisites:** Java 17, Maven Wrapper, PostgreSQL reachable at the coordinates in `application-dev.properties` (or update the file), optional Kafka broker if you want to exercise the outbox publisher.
+1. **Prerequisites:** Java 17, Maven Wrapper, PostgreSQL reachable at the coordinates in `application-dev.properties` (or update the file), Redis 6+ reachable at `spring.data.redis.*` (defaults to `localhost:6379`), and an optional Kafka broker if you want to exercise the outbox publisher.
 2. **Start the API:**
    ```bash
    cd backend